In one sentence:

 How many partners should I recruit?

 Quality beats quantity at every stage.
-Most early-stage SaaS programs make better progress with 10 well-profiled, deeply engaged partners than with 100 nominal sign-ups.
+Most early-stage MSP programs make better progress with 10 well-profiled, deeply engaged partners than with 100 nominal sign-ups.
 Use partner profiling to set a recruitment target you can support operationally — typically 5-15 in year one, 20-50 in year two, 75-150 in year three.
 Programs that recruit faster than they can enable end up with mostly inactive partners.

 How is partner profiling different from ICP research?